tigera-solutions/cc-aks-zero-trust-workshop/mod/module-2-ztac-ns-isolation.md

 > - Traffic originating from the recommended policy's namespace is used to generate egress rules, and traffic destined for the namespace is used to define ingress rules.
 > - To stop policy recommendations from being processed and updated for a namespace, click the Action menu, Dismiss policy.

-3. Activate and review policy recommendations
+3. Review the policy recommendations

-   Policy recommendations are not enabled until you activate them and move them to the Active board.
+   After a few minuties, you will be able to see the policy recommendation.
+Take a minute to review the rules being suggested and ensure they align with your intentions.

    ![policy-recommendation](https://github.com/tigera-solutions/cc-aks-zero-trust-workshop/assets/104035488/ccefd3ac-9c4e-4934-882b-b476e5057de9)

+4. Activate policy recommendations

-   From the Policy Recommendation board, select a policy recommendation (or bulk select) and select, Add to policy board.
-Click on the Active tab.
+   From the Policy Recommendation board, select a policy recommendation (or bulk select) and select, `Add to policy board`.
+You can now view the active policies in the Policies Board.
+In the left navbar, click `Policies`.

    ![policy-recommendation](https://github.com/tigera-solutions/cc-aks-zero-trust-workshop/assets/104035488/088112b2-ea72-4e8b-bc72-769e855a8828)

-   You can now view the activated policies in the Policies Board.
-In the left navbar, click Policies.
+5. View the active policies in Policy Recommendations.

+   Click on the `Active` tab in `Policy Recommendations`.
+Active policies were recommendations that were moved to the policy board.

    Policy recommendations are added to the namespace-isolation tier.
 Note the following: